-Advisement decisions are made on the basis of the student's designated program of study.
+Advisement decisions are made based on the student's designated program of study.
 The purposes of advisement are to guide the student in terms of course selection and to provide academic counseling.
 Students must meet with their academic advisor in order to register for the upcoming semester.